BRIANMMARI10/Clinical-Trial-Matching-System/README.md

 **Description**

-Worked on this project as part of Turmerik AI take-home assessment.
+WWorked on this project as part of Turmerik AI take-home assessment.
 This project implements a system for matching patients to eligible clinical trials using NLP techniques.
 It processes patient data and clinical trial criteria to determine suitable matches based on similarity scores.

 **Features**
   Patient data preprocessing and merging